-Samsung has streamlined its setup process in the last few generations, but there are still several extra steps compared to other phones as Samsung injects its own steps alongside Google's.
+Samsung makes some of the best Android phones around, but while it has streamlined its initial configuration in the last few generations, there are still several extra steps compared to other phones — Samsung injects its own steps alongside Google.
 The process is self-explanatory, but we have all of the information and tips you need to know about as you go through each step.

 How to set up your Galaxy phone

 - Connect to a Wi-Fi network.
-You can skip this step and use mobile data, but it's best to use Wi-Fi for initial setup since it uses lots of data.
+You can skip this step and use mobile data, but it's best to use Wi-Fi for the initial setup as it uses lots of data.

-If you have two-factor authentication, you'll be asked for a code — so have your secondary device to hand.
+- If you have two-factor authentication, you'll be asked for a code — so have your secondary device nearby.

-- If you have multiple phones on your account, you can choose which one to use.
+- If you have multiple phones on your account, you can choose which one to restore data from.

 - Apps and data will start downloading in the background as you finish setup — downloads will continue for 10-30 minutes.

-- Set up your preferred security method — fingerprint is a great idea, and you'll have to set a backup method like a PIN or pattern.
+- Set up your preferred security method — fingerprint is a great idea, though you'll need to set a backup method like a PIN or pattern.

 - Agree to Google's terms of service, and then review "additional apps" from Google and Samsung to install — you can always install these later if you wish.

-After all of those steps, you're dropped onto the home screen of your phone to get acquainted with everything.
+After all these steps, you'll be taken to your phone's home screen to get acquainted with everything.
 How you configure everything from this point on is up to your personal preferences.
 Get all of your apps installed and set up just how you like, configure your home screen, and dive into the settings to find all of the little tweaks you want to make.
 Over time, your phone will become just as unique as you.

 Of course, you can set up your device however you like, but if you're anything like me, there are a few quick things you'll want to set up once you've reached the end of the initial setup screen.
 Here are a few settings I'd recommend enabling or tweaking based on my usage: